shipyardapp/Shipyard-Documentation/docs/blueprint-library/airtable/airtable-authorization.md

 ## Generating an Airtable Personal Access Token

-Follow these steps to create a personal access token for Airtable, which you will need for various integrations, such as connecting Airtable to Shipyard.
+Follow these steps to create a personal access token for Airtable, which you will need for various integrations, such as connecting Airtable to Platform.

 ### Step 1: Log in to Airtable